longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

     - Mouting the device to the target host path.
 - The DaemonSet includes:
     - A shared volume mount for the result output to `replica.json`.
-    - An init-container executing `toolbox get replica` for collecting the replica information and output to the `replica.json` in the shared volume mount.
+    - An init-container executing `longhornctl-local get replica` for collecting the replica information and output to the `replica.json` in the shared volume mount.
     - A container running `entrypoint.sh` in the engine image.
     - A readiness probe to check for action completion.
     - A pre-stop hook to execute pre-stop script for the host mount point cleanup.